How Important Is My Wireless Router to My Internet Speed?

 Older routers, network equipment, and even your aging wireless devices can affect your Wi-Fi speeds.

 For example, if you have a plan that supports only 100Mbps, old routers and network equipment likely won’t bottleneck your connections.
-However, if you have a gigabit plan, but your old router supports only 100Mbps wired, your wireless connection will seem as slow as snails.
+However, if you have a 1,000Mbps plan, but your old router supports only 100Mbps wired, your wireless connection will seem as slow as snails.

 Old smartphones, tablets, and other devices can slow you down, too, even if you have the fastest router and internet plan on the planet.
 Newer devices with budget Wi-Fi radios can also make the internet feel extremely slow.